Persian language in the Indian subcontinent: Sociopolitics

-Language has always been a dimension of Hindu-Muslim tension in the Indian subcontinent, and the Perso-Arabic elements in Indo-Aryan languages have played a part in this.
-In 19th-century British India, divisions on religious lines led to Hindu groups advocating to de-Persianise language, and Muslims embracing the Perso-Arabic element.
+Language has always been a part of the dimension of Hindu-Muslim tensions in the Indian subcontinent, and the Perso-Arabic elements in Indo-Aryan languages have especially played a part in this.
+In 19th-century British India, divisions on religious lines led to Hindus advocating to de-Persianize and de-Arabize language, and Muslims embracing the Perso-Arabic element (and even literally downplaying Sanskritic & Prakritic elements).
 Such tensions later contributed to the Partition of India.
 The most significant and lasting impact of the linguistic divide has been the emergence of Hindi and Urdu as two separate literary registers of Hindustani, both of which are recognised on national levels.
-Conscious attempts to alter language on such a basis have also been observed in other languages that have both Hindu and Muslim speech communities, such as Punjabi.
-Urdu has been undergoing further Persianisation in Pakistan, due to a need for new words and coinages to suit modern times.
+Conscious attempts to alter language on such a basis have also been observed in other languages that have both Hindu and Muslim speech communities, such as Punjabi, Sindhi, Gujarati (see Lisan ud-Dawat), Kashmiri (and to some extent, Bengali as well, see Dobhashi).
+Urdu has been undergoing further Persianization (and since the reign of Zia-ul-Haq, hyper-Arabization) in Pakistan, due to a need for new words and coinages to suit modern times.

 In the modern era, though Persian is in disuse, Persian loanwords have continued to move into regional languages through Hindustani.
 A notable example is that of Pakistan, where the imposition of Urdu as national language and its widespread use has led to a growing Perso-Arabic influence on Pakistan's indigenous languages.